 Commvault may process personal data in the course of providing its products and services.
-This Data Processing Agreement (the "DPA") addresses various personal data processing scenarios that may apply in course of providing such products and services including processor to processor relation, joint-controllership and separate controllership.
-The DPA incorporates the Standard Contractual Clauses Decision (EU) 2021/915 of 4 June 2021 on standard contractual clauses between controllers and processors and forms part of the Partner Agreement, Master Terms and Conditions, or other agreement between Commvault and MSP related to Commvault's products and services.
-Any terms not defined have the same definition ascribed to them in the Partner Agreement or Standard Contractual Clauses.
-To execute this DPA, MSP should complete MSP's information and return the fully executed DPA to contracts@commvault.com together with a description of Technical and Organizational Measures in place (this requirement may also be addressed by providing proof of a relevant security/privacy certification e.g. ISO 27001, SOC 2 Type 2 or other similar).
+This Data Processing Agreement (the "DPA") incorporates the Standard Contractual Clauses Decision (EU) 2021/915 of 4 June 2021 on standard contractual clauses between controllers and processors and forms part of the Terms of Service, or other agreement between Commvault and Customer for the purchase of Commvault's products and services.
+Any terms not defined have the same definition ascribed to them in the Terms of Service or Standard Contractual Clauses.
+This DPA has been executed by Commvault as the data processor.
+To execute this DPA, Customer should complete Customer's information and return the fully executed DPA to contracts@commvault.com.